polidog/spy-generator/README.md

 # polidog/spy-generator

-This library is generate testspy code for phpunit.
+This library is generate test code for phpunit.

 ## using